Board of Education

 - One 5-6 environmental school (Goodwillie Environmental School)

-- Three 7-8 middle schools (Central Middle School, Eastern Middle School, Northern Hills Middle School)
+- Two 7-8 middle schools (Central Middle School and Northern Hills Middle School)

 - Three 9-12 high schools (Central High School, Eastern High School, Northern High School)